zitadel/example-python-django-oidc/README.md

 ## Base

-The used base is the "Writing your first Django app"-app from the Django documentation under [https://docs.djangoproject.com/en/5.0/intro/](https://docs.djangoproject.com/en/5.0/intro/), which has documented additional parts in to use [mozilla-django-oidc](https://github.com/mozilla/mozilla-django-oidc) to integrate ZITADEL as AuthenticationBackend.
+The used base is the "Writing your first Django app" from the Django documentation under [https://docs.djangoproject.com/en/5.0/intro/](https://docs.djangoproject.com/en/5.0/intro/), which has documented additional parts in to use [mozilla-django-oidc](https://github.com/mozilla/mozilla-django-oidc) to integrate ZITADEL as AuthenticationBackend.

 ## Features